 International arrival time

-- Typically, must flights arrive in the evening in Lima, requiring spending one night in Peru’s capital.
+- Typically, most flights arrive in the evening in Lima, requiring spending one night in Peru’s capital.

 - If your flight arrives in the early am, it is best to connect right away for a morning flight to Cusco.